 Hartford Center of Excellence

-"While people over age 85 are the fastest growing group in our population, there are fewer and fewer physicians being trained with the expertise to care for these individuals," said Dr. Williamson.
-"This award from the Hartford Foundation will support the translation of newly discovered knowledge from our nationally and internationally recognized Claude Pepper Older Americans Independence Center and Roena Kulynych Center for Memory and Cognition Research to trainees and to physicians throughout the region.”
+While people over age 85 are the fastest growing segment of our population, there is a shortage of physicians being trained with the expertise to care for these individuals," said Dr. Williamson.
+"This award from the Hartford Foundation supports the development of young physicians to become experts in the translation of newly discovered knowledge from our nationally and internationally recognized Claude Pepper Older Americans Independence Center and Roena Kulynych Center for Memory and Cognition Research to the bedside of patients."

 According to the Hartford Foundation, current projections suggest that by 2020 the nation should triple its production of faculty in geriatric medicine to adequately train the physicians needed to care for a rapidly growing aging population.

-Money from the grant will also be used to:
+Money from the grant is used to:

-According to the Hartford Foundation, common attributes of the 24 centers of excellence include leadership in geriatrics; having a faculty focused on clinical care as well as research; access to excellent geriatric clinical facilities across the continuum of care; demonstrated success in obtaining competitive research funding, and a highly visible institutional commitment to geriatrics.
+According to the Hartford Foundation, common attributes of the 24 centers of excellence include leadership in geriatric medicine; having a faculty focused on clinical care as well as research; access to excellent geriatric clinical facilities across the continuum of care; demonstrated success in obtaining competitive research funding, and a highly visible institutional commitment to geriatrics.